 Failure to use this instruction manual supplement in conjunction with the above referenced manuals could result in personal injury or property damage.
 If you have any questions regarding these instructions or need assistance in obtaining any of these documents, contact your Emerson sales office or Local Business Partner.

 Introduction

-This manual provides necessary requirements for meeting the IEC 61508 or IEC 61511 functional safety standards.
+This manual provides information that is necessary for meeting the IEC 61508 or IEC 61511 functional safety standards.